baudneo/cync-lan/docs/DNS.md

 ```

 >[!TIP]
 > Don't redirect your phone app.
-Let it talk to the cync cloud so you can add new devices, the phone app
+Let it talk to the Cync cloud so you can add new devices, the phone app
 > should use bluetooth for local control anyway.
 The new device must also not be redirected.

 >[!TIP]
 > If you have a decent (6+) amount of Cync WiFi devices, after you get things working correctly
-> Only DNS redirect Cync WiFi devices that are mostly always on, like plugs or mains powered switches and always on bulbs.
+> only DNS redirect Cync WiFi devices that are mostly always on, like plugs, mains powered switches / always on bulbs.
-> I have 30+ Cync devices and only have 5 always on devices connected to my cync-lan server.
+> I have 30+ Cync devices and only have 5 always on devices connected to my `cync-lan` server.

 # DNSCryptProxy
 As far as I know, you can only override a domain network wide, not selectively by device.